xinxingi/pixmo-docs/README.md

 ## Citation
-Please cite the following papers if you use this code in your work.
+Please cite the following papers if you use this codebase or our datasets in your work.

 ```bibtex
 @article{yang2025scaling,